 - 100 ml Red Wine

-- 1 400g tin Butter Beans drained and rinsed
+- 1 400g tin Butter Beans drained and rinsed, or you could use cannellini beans if you prefer

 - Heat the oil in a large casserole pot over a medium heat and add the onion.
 Fry for five minutes until softened and translucent the add the garlic and cook for another 2 minutes.
 Season to taste.